 Common Toddler Self-Soothing Behaviors

 As children mature, they adopt different strategies and techniques that help them stay calm enough to sleep independently.
-These repetitive activities often seem funny and weird to uninformed adults.
+Unfortunately, these repetitive activities often seem funny and weird to uninformed adults.

-However, child therapists have revealed that these behaviors are basic signs of neural development.
+However, child therapists have revealed that these behaviors are essential signs of neural development.

 With her newly acquired self-soothing skills, she coped better in stressful situations.
 What’s more, she began sleeping for longer hours, and my blood pressure dropped to a healthier range.